A Lagrangian Approach to the Inhomogeneous Incompressible Euler Equation: Hamiltonian and Vorticity Formulation

 \subsection{Hamilton-Pontryagin Principle and Lagrangian-Eulerian Formulation}

-We now lift ourselves to the cotangent bundle of $\MPD$ where the Hamiltonian equation naturally lives and we'll derive it in our setting.
+We now lift ourselves to the cotangent bundle of $\MPD$ where the Hamiltonian equation naturally lives and we will derive it in our setting.
 To this end, we first write down the kinetic energy as a functional on tangent bundle:

-It's not hard to show that the action-minimizing trajectory augmented by the incompressibility constraint $\det(\nabla X)=1$ is precisely the equation \eqref{IIE}.
-We refer the interested readers to \cite{[LLP11]} for study of relaxed geodesic problem in the sense of Brenier's generalized flow (cf. \cite{Br89}).
+It is not hard to show that the action-minimizing problem of $L$, augmented by the incompressibility constraint $\det(\nabla X)=1$, is precisely solved by the solution of equation \eqref{IIE}.
+We refer the interested readers to \cite{[LLP11]} for study of a relaxed geodesic problem in the sense of Brenier's generalized flow (cf. \cite{Br89}, \cite{Br99}).

 Abusing the notation a little bit, we now write the Lagrangian $L$ in an equivalent form: